ssilverman/QNEthernet/README.md

 * Most of the `Ethernet` functions do nothing or return some form of empty/nothing/false unless the system has been initialized.

-## Additional functions and features not in the Arduino API
+## Additional functions and features not in the Arduino-style API

-_QNEthernet_ defines functions that don't exist in the Arduino API as it's currently defined.
+_QNEthernet_ defines functions that don't exist in the Arduino-style API as it's currently defined.
 (See:
 [Arduino Ethernet Reference](https://www.arduino.cc/reference/en/libraries/ethernet/))
 This section documents those functions.